Benio-B/hassio-addon/cron_bash_boilerplate/README.md

 This is just a boilerplate to :
 - Run cron in Hass Add-on
 - Get args in bash script and run it
+- Get persistence in data folder (link to /app/config)